Cosmopolitan Charms – August 2026 Solar Eclipse Sailing from Marella Cruises

 Cosmopolitan Charms - Itinerary day 8: Palma

-Palma.
-Think leafy boulevards that echo with the stilettos of stylish shoppers.
-Tiny tapas bars tucked down narrow sidestreets.
-Architectural gold hidden in the historic quarter.
+Think leafy boulevards that echo with the stilettos of stylish shoppers, tiny tapas bars tucked down narrow side streets, and architectural gems hidden in the historic quarter.
 With its trademark cathedral dominating the skyline, cosmopolitan Palma never fails to impress.

-- Spend some time exploring the city, clicking snaps of the 14th-century Bellver Castle, browsing the boutiques and tasting tapas in the authentic bars that barnacle the backstreets
+- Spend some time exploring the city, snapping photos of 14th century Bellver Castle, browsing boutique shops, and tasting tapas in the authentic bars that barnacle the backstreets.

 Cruise Ship Details - Marella Discovery 2 :